Terhemen001/Technical-Writing-Sample/guides/Beginner's guide to performance monitoring in Node.js.md

 ---
-title: "Beginner’s Guide to Performance Monitoring in Node.js"
-description: "Learn how to identify slow requests, track performance bottlenecks, and monitor a Node.js application using practical, code-heavy examples."
----

 # Beginner’s Guide to Performance Monitoring in Node.js

+## description: Learn how to identify slow requests, track performance bottlenecks, and monitor a Node.js application using practical, code-heavy examples.

 Performance issues rarely announce themselves politely.
 A Node.js application may work perfectly in development, only to become slow and unpredictable under real user traffic.
 Requests begin to lag, APIs time out, and users quietly leave.